mudigosa/DataScience-Blog/README.md

         Set hyperparameters: python train.py data_dir --learning_rate 0.001 --hidden_layer1 120 --epochs 20
         Use GPU for training: python train.py data_dir --gpu gpu

-Predict flower name from an image with predict.py along with the probability of that name.
+Predict students who will get admissions from an csv with predict.py along with the probability of that name.
 That is you'll pass in a single image /path/to/image and return the flower name and class probability
     Basic usage: python predict.py /path/to/image checkpoint
     Options:
         Return top K most likely classes: python predict.py input checkpoint ---top_k 3 Use a mapping of categories to real names: python predict.py input checkpoint --category_names cat_To_name.json Use GPU for inference: python predict.py input checkpoint --gpu

-CSV file
+# Data File - CSV file

 In order for the network to print out the graduate student admission data  a .csv file is required.
 By using a .csv file the data can be sorted into folders with numbers and those numbers will correspond to specific names specified in the .json file.
 Data and the json file